 It was asked, “What is their distinguishing sign?”
 He (salallaahu ‘alaihi wa sallam) answered: “Their sign is shaven heads.”

-Yet, they used to twist and misinterpret the Qur`an from its intended meanings.
-They used to persist on their own personal opinions, and they used to appear very strict and devout in their humility, their renouncement of worldly things, and other things.
+Yet, they used to twist and misinterpret the Quran from its intended meanings.
+They used to persist on their own personal opinions, and they used to seem very strict and devout in their humility, their renouncement of worldly things, and other things.